Ranil Wickremesinghe: Presidency (2022–2024)

 On 13 July, President Gotabaya Rajapaksa fled the country to the Maldives, with Wickremesinghe taking charge of the presidency in an acting capacity due to his premiership and imposing a state of emergency in Sri Lanka.
 Following Rajapaksa's official resignation, Wickremesinghe was sworn in as the acting president of Sri Lanka before Chief Justice Jayantha Jayasuriya on 15 July.
 Wickremesinghe, who had formerly been a National List MP with his party represented by only one seat in the Parliament, became the President, Prime Minister, Minister of Defense, Minister of Technology, and Minister of Finance all at the same time.
 Upon becoming the acting president, Wickremesinghe prohibited the usage of "His Excellency" as an honorific prefix for the President and officially abolished the usage of a presidential flag.

 On 20 July, he was elected as the 9th President of Sri Lanka by the Parliament of Sri Lanka in a secret ballot to serve the remainder of Rajapaksa's term, which was supposed to end in November 2024.
 He defeated his main rival, Dullas Alahapperuma, with 134 votes to 82.
 On 21 July, he was sworn in as the ninth (eighth executive) President of Sri Lanka at the Parliament premises before Chief Justice Jayantha Jayasuriya.
 A day later, he appointed Dinesh Gunawardena as prime minister.

 Wickremesinghe meets with Britain's King Charles III at a Reception held at the Buckingham Palace on 5 May 2023.

 In September 2022, Wickremesinghe visited the UK as the head of state to attend the funeral of Queen Elizabeth II, at the invitation of King Charles III.

 Crackdown on anti-government protests

-Soon after he was appointed as the president, Wickremesinghe vowed to crack down on the 2022 anti-government protests.
+Soon after he was appointed the president, Wickremesinghe vowed to crack down on the 2022 anti-government protests.
 Wickremesinghe denounced the protestors as "fascists".
 Security forces raided the protest site in Galle Face Green in the early hours of 22 July, a day after Wickremesinghe was sworn in.
 50 protestors were injured and two were hospitalised.
 BBC journalists were also attacked during the raid.
 Saliya Pieris, president of the Bar Association of Sri Lanka, condemned the raid.
 British High Commissioner to Sri Lanka, Sarah Hulton, also expressed concerns.